How Long Do Dental Fillings Last?

 10-15 years

-• The American Dental Association (ADA), the Food and Drug Administration (FDA), and other organizations promote the safety of mercury based amalgam fillings.
+• The American Dental Association (ADA), the Food and Drug Administration (FDA), and other organizations promote the safety of mercury-based amalgam fillings.
+While highly durable, amalgam fillings are less aesthetically pleasing due to their silver color.

 • Often regarded as one of the most durable types of dental fillings.